bigbadcon/bbc-11ty/src/volunteer-shifts.md

 order: 1
 icon: calendar-clock
 ---
 Our Rangers are the folks that make Big Bad Con possible.
 To join, you must first [sign up as a volunteer](/rangers/#signup).
-Once you are registered you can book a shift below! *NOTE: You must be logged in to see shift availability*
+Once you are registered you can book a shift below!

 [Learn more about the Rangers](/rangers){.icon-paw}